Driving Without Auto Insurance (2023)

 Secured with SHA-256 Encryption

 While it’s always a bad idea, you should know what happens after an accident without auto insurance.
 The circumstances of the incident play a significant role.
-As mentioned above, the consequences are usually more severe when an accident is involved.
+As mentioned above, the punishment for driving without insurance is usually more severe when an accident is involved.

-There are three types of accidents you can find yourself in — you’re at fault, another driver is at fault, or you live in a no-fault state.
+You can find yourself in three types of accidents when driving an uninsured car: an at-fault accident, another driver is at fault, or you live in a no-fault state.
 Learn more about each below.

 This is the most serious situation you can find yourself in when it comes to driving without insurance.
 Most insurance companies will immediately classify you as a high-risk driver, even if it’s your first conviction.

-When you are in an at fault accident, your liability insurance protects you from being sued by the other party.
-Without insurance, you’ll probably be sued, especially if you injured the other driver.
-You’ll also be held responsible for any damage you cause to their property.
+In an at-fault accident, your liability insurance protects you from being sued by the other party.
+You’d probably be sued without insurance, especially if you injured the other driver.
+You’d also be held responsible for any damage you cause to their property.

 As you might imagine, paying for damage you cause can get expensive.
 Repairs and medical bills can cost anywhere from a few hundred dollars to thousands.

-Causing an accident when you shouldn’t have been on the road will stay on your record for years, which also affects your insurance rates.
-You can research the best auto insurance companies for high risk drivers.
+Causing an accident when you shouldn’t have been on the road will stay on your record for years, affecting your insurance rates.
+You can research the best auto insurance companies for high-risk drivers.

 While you won’t face the same severity of consequences, being hit by another driver when you don’t have insurance is nearly as bad.